charlie0129/go-template/README.md

 #### Build environment

 By default, if you have Go in your PATH, it will use you local Go SDK.
 If you don't have Go, it will use a containerized build environment, specifically, a `golang:1.xx-alpine` Docker image.
-The actual `1.xx` version will be determined by your `go.mod`.
+The actual `1.xx` go version will be determined by your `go.mod`.
+To manually specify the image of the containerized build environment, set `BUILD_IMAGE` to the Docker image you want, e.g. `golang:1.20`.

+To make sure the build environment is the same across your teammates and avoid problems, it is recommended to use the containerized build environment.
 To forcibly use the containerized build environment, set `USE_BUILD_CONTAINER` to `1`.
 For example, `USE_BUILD_CONTAINER=1 make all-build`.
-To specify the image of the containerized build environment, set `BUILD_IMAGE` to the Docker image you want.

 #### Debug build